- Geen Keuzevak

 Additional literature (not mandatory) C. Kalkman, Planten voor dagelijks gebruik.
 KNNV Utrecht 2003; D.J.
 Mabberley, The Plant-book (corr.
 3nd ed 2008), Cambridge University Press

-Via USIS and enroll in Blackboard
+Via USIS and Bruce Hoffman

 Exchange and Study Abroad students, please see the Prospective students website for more information on how to apply.

 +31 (0) 63 442 1823,